schibsted/uka-workshop-2019/05-load-testing-a-service.md

     This will create two deployments - one for the master and another one for workers.
     There is a single master and there can be a number of workers operating concurrently.
 By default we have 1 master and 2 workers.

-1. Update target host
+1. Update target host.
 The host to target is specified as an environment variable in the master deployment.
 In order to target your service you can edit the deployment resource and update the hostname to match.

     - `kubectl edit deployment uka-locust-master`
     Find the host and update it to match the hostname you specified in a previous step `sirup-<mynamespace>.ingress.uka.k8s.pizza`

 1. Connecting to Locust.
 Once that is done you can try to connect to the master.
 It has a web interface that can be accessed on your local machine by doing port forwarding to a local port.

     - `kubectl port-forward svc/uka-locust-master-svc 8089:8089`
     Now the locust master is available by pointing your browser to `http://localhost:8089`